CodeAsAnInfrastructure/CodeAsAnInfrastructure.github.io/making-a-custom-sfb-api-a-poc.md

-In this post, we have multiple antagonists, two victims (my sanity and the loss of an entire Saturday), a lost voice from screaming in frustration and an outcome.
+In this post, we have multiple antagonists, two victims (my sanity and the loss of almost an entire Saturday), a lost voice from screaming in frustration and an outcome.
 It's a journey (at least from my perspective), but a potentially viable outcome.

 # Intro